 - Google Workspace for Education Fundamentals (free for qualifying schools)

 - Teaching and Learning Upgrade ($4/license/month)

 Education Fundamentals is the base offering for schools and includes Google Classroom, Gmail, Docs, and other basic Google services designed for educational compliance.
 The Education Standard tier adds onto those services and provides additional security and auditing tools for school administrators.
 Generally, most options available in G Suite for Education can be found in these tiers.

-The Teaching and Learning Upgrade and Education Plus tiers actually add new functionality that was not present in G Suite.
-Specifically, users of these tiers get access to additionally interactive Google Meet features (such as Q&A and polling tools) and to Google Classroom add-ons.
+The Teaching and Learning Upgrade and Education Plus tiers add new functionality not present in G Suite.
+Specifically, users of these tiers receive additional interactive Google Meet features (such as Q&A and polling tools) and access to Google Classroom add-ons.

 Google Classroom Add-ons

-Perhaps the biggest announcement of Google Workspace for Education centers around the addition of Google Classroom add-ons.
-While add-ons are not yet available, they do present a new avenue for apps to integrate with the LMS.
+Perhaps the biggest announcement of Google Workspace for Education is Google Classroom’s add-ons.
+Add-ons are not yet available, but they do present a new avenue for apps to integrate with the LMS.
 It also signals Google's initiative to innovate and further grow the platform.

 Currently, apps can integrate with Google Classroom through the Classroom API.
-As of writing this post, Google has not announced what the method of publishing an app as a Google Classroom add-on.
-Thus, its yet to be seen if the add-ons will integrate through the existing Classroom API, a new API, or maybe even through the LTI® standard.
-Edtech developers and product managers should stay abreast about Classroom add-ons and be prepared to develop their own add-ons.
+As of this publication, Google hasn’t announced the method of app publishing as a Google Classroom add-on.
+It’s yet to be seen if add-ons will integrate through the existing Classroom API, a new API, or maybe even through the LTI standard.
+Developers and product managers should stay updated about Classroom add-ons and be prepared to develop their own.

-One thing to keep note is that add-ons are only available for the higher paid tiers of Google Workspace.
-Unlike apps that integrate through the Classroom API, only certain schools that use Google Classroom will be able to access the add-ons.
+Know that only the high paid tiers of Google Workspace have access to add-ons.
+Unlike apps that integrate through the Classroom API, only certain schools using Google Classroom will be able to access the add-ons.